mixedbread-ai/mixedbread-ai-haystack/README.md

 ## Overview

-[mixedbread ai](https://www.mixedbread.ai) is an AI start-up that provides open-source, as well as, in-house embedding and reranking models.
+[mixedbread](https://www.mixedbread.com) is an AI start-up that provides open-source, as well as, in-house embedding and reranking models.
 You can choose from various foundation models to find the one best suited for your use case.
-More information can be found on the [documentation page](https://www.mixedbread.ai/api-reference/integrations#haystack).
+More information can be found on the [documentation page](https://www.mixedbread.com/docs).

 ## Installation

-Install the Mixedbread AI integration with a simple pip command:
+Install the Mixedbread integration with a simple pip command:

 ```bash
 pip install mixedbread-ai-haystack